RangaPrakashs/Suduko/README.md

 Suduko tryout in JQuery.
 This is a game made from JS and Jquery. by understanding concepts for Backtracking algorithm It's forked over from various locations and perfected for references.
-It als has a valid solver.
+It also has a valid solver.

+Original Author of the Game is http://moriel.smarterthanthat.com/tips/javascript-sudoku-backtracking-algorithm/